hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 If you now connect to the cluster using your standard 'ssh' command, the certificate will automatically be stored for as long as your agent lives.
 If you want to use apps that use ssh in the background (NX, FileZilla), you will have to do this connection to the cluster as well.
 You are free to log out of that session afterwards.

-Remark:
-- You might have to adapt some options in the configuration of your connection profiles in some apps.
+Remark: you might have to adapt some options in the configuration of your connection profiles in some apps.
 Have a look at 'Configuration of ssh-clients and UI apps' below.

 Configuration of ssh-clients and UI apps
 ----------------------------------------